jyrodrigues/somereadmetest/README.md

 ## Build and run

-### cobli main dashboard
+### Cobli's main Dashboard

-You must run in the root folder of the project
+You must run from the root folder of the project

 ```
 $ yarn build <env>